 In fact, Texas is one of the most dangerous states in the U.S. for fatal collisions involving tractor-trailers, with 553 fatalities occurring last year.
 This number does not include the thousands more that were seriously injured.

-At J. Gonzalez Law Firm, our competent and experienced truck accident attorneys are dedicated to defending the rights of the injured and ensuring the truckers, companies, and manufacturers are held accountable for their negligence.
+At J. Gonzalez Injury Attorneys, our competent and experienced truck accident attorneys are dedicated to defending the rights of the injured and ensuring the truckers, companies, and manufacturers are held accountable for their negligence.
 If you or a loved one has suffered irreversible pain and suffering because of an accident involving an 18-wheeler, then contact our offices today at (956) 630-6700.

 Get the quality legal representation you need to fight for your rights.
-Get J. Gonzalez Law Firm.
+Get J. Gonzalez Injury Attorneys.